Our vision and ethos towards wellbeing

 There is growing awareness of the impact wellbeing has on individuals, organisations and society.
 As a leading charity, British Safety Council launched its Keep Thriving campaign to ensure wellbeing is fully understood and integrated within the strategic objectives of all organisations, and their workplaces.
 However, British Safety Council believe that there should be parity for mental wellbeing and physical health, and it should be all our ambitions to achieve this.

-Being Well Together from British Safety Council is here to help and brought to you with support from award-winning mental health charity Mates in Mind.
+Being Well Together from British Safety Council is here to help and brought to you with support from our award-winning sister mental wellbeing charity, Mates in Mind.
 The Being Well Together Programme is a 1 or 3 year programme, where organisations, known as Supporters, are guided to create, implement, and maintain a health, safety, and wellbeing strategy.
 This includes having access to an online portal (Resource Hub) and a Support Manager.
 It is available from both British Safety Council or Mates in Mind.

 Being Well Together is not just the name of the Programme though, but also the wellbeing brand of British Safety Council, which includes a whole host of services including audit, consultancy and training.